gregoryestrada/dotfiles/README.md

 ### Ubuntu Notes

-You might want to set up your ubuntu server [like I do it](https://github.com/cowboy/dotfiles/wiki/ubuntu-setup), but then again, you might not.
+You might want to set up your ubuntu server [like Cowboy does it](https://github.com/cowboy/dotfiles/wiki/ubuntu-setup), but then again as he says, you might not.

 Either way, you should at least update/upgrade APT with `sudo apt-get -qq update && sudo apt-get -qq dist-upgrade` first.

-_Tested in Ubuntu 14.04 LTS_
+_Tested in Ubuntu 18.04 LTS_

 ### Heed this critically important warning before you install

-**If you're not me, please _do not_ install dotfiles directly from this repo!**

-Why?
-Because I often completely break this repo while updating.
-Which means that if I do that and you run the `dotfiles` command, your home directory will burst into flames, and you'll have to go buy a new computer.
-No, not really, but it will be very messy.
+This is my playground.
+Don't install this until I am done or there will be pain...lots of pain.

 ### Actual installation (for you)

 1. [Read my gently-worded note](#heed-this-critically-important-warning-before-you-install)
 1. Fork this repo
-1. Open a terminal/shell and do this (change `cowboy` and `master` as appropriate):
+1. Open a terminal/shell and do this (change `gregoryestrada` and `master` as appropriate):

 #### Ubuntu